adamewing/methylartist/README.md

 Sample input file `-d/--data` has the following whitespace-delimited fields (one sample per line): BAM file, Methylation DB (generated with e.g. `db-nanopolish`)

+Example:

-Plot of the infamous TTC28 L1 in hg38, highlighting the L1 (body = blue, 5'UTR = orangered), and including the TTC28 5' exon (large trough in methylation on the right side of the plot)
+Plot of the TTC28 L1 locus in hg38, highlighting the L1 (body = blue, 5'UTR = orangered), and including the TTC28 5' exon (large trough in methylation on the right side of the plot)
 ```
 tmnt locus -d MCF7_data.txt -i chr22:28643284-28689315 -l 28664284-28669315,28663284-28664284 --topspacing 25 --gtf Homo_sapiens.GRCh38.97.chr.sorted.gtf.gz --genes TTC28`
 ```